 The Greenscapes North Shore program is a multi-partner outreach effort that promotes water conservation and protection.
 We work with local communities to educate citizens and professionals about landscaping practices (particularly irrigation and chemical use) that have less impact on the environment.

 The main priorities of the The Parker-Ipswich-Essex Rivers Restoration Partnership are ecological protection and sustainable resource management.
 Protecting these waters and the wildlife and natural areas that depend on them will benefit the region, its communities, businesses, residents and the environment.
 Acting strategically and coordinating the work of government, conservation organizations and other stakeholders are essential if we are to achieve this goal.

 Our Policy & Advocacy program strives to ensure that state laws and regulations are protective of river health and that Water Management Act permits do not allocate more water than the river basin can safely yield.

 Our Stream Teams are groups of citizen volunteers who advocate for their local segment of the Ipswich River Watershed and sponsor local projects and events.

 Our Water Conservation program provides a clearinghouse for information on water efficiency practices for municipalities and residents.

 A number of Water Friendly Demonstrations projects have been installed across the Ipswich River watershed.
-For example, native plant gardens, rain gardens, and water-efficient fixtures are being installed at Riverbend through the Keeping Water Local program.
+For example, native plant gardens, rain gardens, and water-efficient fixtures have been installed at Riverbend.

 Our Water Wise Communities program provides resources and technical assistance to help municipal officials pursue low-impact development, water conservation, and habitat restoration projects.